 All the ingredients go into a shaker.
 If none are available, put them in a glass with ice cubes.
 Then everything is mixed well.
 The mix is then slowly strained into a glass with large ice cubes.
 Oranges garnish the drink.

 Wonderfully refreshing: Basil cranberry julep

 5 basil leaves

-Basil and agave nectar are lightly mashed in a glass.
-The mezcal and cranberry syrup are poured on top.
+Basil and agave nectar come in a glass and are easily crushed.
+The mezcal and cranberry syrup are poured on top of this.
 Ice cubes - preferably crushed - perfect the pleasure.
 Everything is stirred well.
 Finally, add a little dash of cranberry syrup and a basil leaf to garnish.

 5 dashes of Tabasco

-This simple drink does not fail to have its effect.
-The mezcal, which is seasoned with Tabasco, goes into the glass.
-Finished.
+This simple drink doesn't fail to work.
+The Mezcal, which is seasoned with Tabasco, goes into the glass.
+Done.

 The cooperation between us as Pacific and Lime and Noble Coyote has existed since the beginning of 2015.
-It is the result of a bachelor party in Las Vegas, where the mezcal still went down the throat in the morning.
-Friends and acquaintances saw the collaboration as a crazy idea.
-But a strong partnership grew out of it what we are proud of, which produces excellent mezcal.
-And now we are a partner of Noble Coyote.
+It's the result of a bachelor party in Las Vegas where the mezcal was still flowing in the morning.
+Friends and acquaintances considered the collaboration to be a crazy idea.
+But it grew into a strong partnership which we are proud of and which produces excellent Mezcal.
+We're now even partners with Noble Coyote.
 With the Mezcal Artesanal Noble Coyote Espadín Tobalá we have created a culinary masterpiece.
-It is available here in the online liquor store.
+This is available here in the online shop.

-As we still carry this spontaneity and thirst for adventure we are certainly looking forward to more mezcal.
-We implement our goals professionally and sustainably, which is our perfect recipe for a perfect mezcal.
+With our spontaneity and thirst for adventure still in our luggage, you can look forward to more Mezcal.
+We implement our goals with professionalism and sustainability - our perfect recipe for a perfect mezcal.